Yogesh-Prabu/Car-Dekho_Used-Car-Price-Prediction/README.md

 - **Python**: The primary programming language used.
 - **Jupyter Notebook**: For creating and sharing documents that contain live code, equations, visualizations, and narrative text.
 - **Libraries**: Utilizes Pandas for data manipulation, Scikit-Learn for machine learning, and Matplotlib/Seaborn for plotting.
-- **Flask**: For creating the web application that utilizes our model for predictions.
+- **Streamlit**: For creating the web application that utilizes our model for predictions.

 ## Contributing
 Contributions to improve the project are welcome.
 Please fork the repository and create a pull request, or open an issue with the tags "enhancement" or "bug" to discuss potential changes.